Are Rubber Plants Toxic To Cats?? [ANSWERED]

 Plant latex contains several proteins which are intended to protect the plant from sustaining further damage by deterring the attacker, which in our case is a curious cat but could also be herbivores, insects or disease.

-This article looks into whether rubber plants are toxic to cats.
-If you want to learn about how toxic Calathea are to cats you can check out our full guide here.
+Whilst this article looks into whether rubber plants are toxic to cats.
+If you want to a few recommendations for houseplants that are safe to style a home with cats, we’ve created a shortlist here.

 Is it safe to keep rubber plants if I have a cat?